layerswap/layerswapapp/public/doc/userGuide.md

-## How to transfer crypto from your exchange account to Arbitrum/Optimism networks?
+## How to transfer crypto from your exchange account to Arbitrum, Optimism or zkSync networks?

 With [LayerSwap](/), you can bridge crypto from your crypto exchange account directly to the Arbitrum and Optimism networks with low fees. <br />